UEA-digital-human-group/paper-review-meshtalk/slides/slides.md

 - 3D
 - Speaker specific models can be very realistic (Codec Avatar).
-- Difficult or find or record data
+- Difficult to find or record data
 - Works best on lips - not so good on rest of face.
 - Often no rigid pose.